dtcenter/MET/met/docs/Users_Guide/installation.rst

 Install the required libraries.

-• Please refer to Sections :ref:`Installation-of-required` and :ref:`Installation-of-optional` on how to install the required and optional libraries.
+• Please refer to :numref:`Installation-of-required` and :ref:`Installation-of-optional` on how to install the required and optional libraries.

 • If installing the required and optional libraries in a non-standard location, the user may need to tell MET where to find them.
 This can be done by setting or adding to the LD_LIBRARY PATH to included the path to the library files.